Skip to main content

 Adobe Firefly is the only AI image-generation tool on this list trained exclusively on licensed Adobe Stock content and content released for commercial use.
 Every other tool carries a licensing ambiguity for commercial projects.
 Firefly doesn't.
 For brand teams and agencies where IP compliance is non-negotiable, that distinction alone makes it the default choice.

 Generative Fill inside Photoshop is where the practical value sits: extending backgrounds, removing objects, and replacing scene elements at production quality.
+For a narrower job like swapping in a pure white background for marketplace product listings, a dedicated free tool to change photo background to white is faster than firing up Photoshop.

 Key strengths: